Paxhape/k8s/README.md

 # Kubernetes with two Traefik DaemonSets
 One external Traefik
 One internal Traefik
-Label based routing
+Label based routing by zones:
+  zone: internal/external